packbackbooks/engineering-docs/the-sprint.md

 **When does this meeting happen?** Daily, usually around midday.

-### Division sprint planning
+### Product backlog refinement

-The Division sprint planning meeting kicks off planning of the next sprint, and happens a few days before sprint end.
-This meeting is how Packback's engineering and product teams collaborate to ensure we are working on the *correct* things.
-The goal of division sprint planning is to:
+The product backlog refinement (PBR) meeting kicks off planning of the next sprint, and happens a few days before sprint end.
+This meeting is how Packback's engineering and product teams collaborate to ensure the work we're hoping to take into next sprint is well-planned and ready for execution.
+To do this, cross-team groups of engineers will review tickets selected for development and ensure that they are properly estimated.
+This involves the following steps: split, clarify, estimate.

-* identify which tickets should be estimated next sprint
-* surface questions, problems, and blockers for the selected tickets
-* determine which teams will be responsible for the selected tickets
+1. If a ticket is too large, **split** it into manageable tickets.
+(If the ticket is sufficiently complex that it cannot be easily split or clarified, work with the backlog owner to determine next steps.)
+2. If a ticket is not sufficiently planned, **clarify** it.
+(Indicate any blockers, and ensure that the description is detailed enough that any team member could implement it without requiring additional clarification.)
+3. Once a ticket is sufficiently planned, **estimate** it.

+Prior to PBR, backlog owners will select tickets for development that they hope to bring into the upcoming sprint.
 As a general heuristic, Packback engineering works on 75% feature improvements on its product, and 25% non-functional work and tech debt.
 Although any individual sprint may not hit precisely this balance, as a team we ensure that over longer timescales this 75/25 split holds true.
-Division sprint planning is where we make sure we deliver on this commitment.

-**Who participates?** Product managers, team leads, and certain backlog owners.
-Teams may decide who to send to this meeting, such as a project lead, or anybody who has information relevant to upcoming projects, or any backlog owner who has tickets that they would like to be prioritized by a team.

-**When does this meeting happen?** Towards the end of the sprint before individual team scrums.

-### Team scrum

-Tickets are assigned to teams as a part of division sprint planning, so the input to this meeting is a preliminary list of tickets that the team will be tackling.
-The goal of team scrum is then to:

-* estimate tickets selected for next sprint
-* surface questions, problems, and blockers for the selected tickets
-* determine sprint goals for the upcoming sprint

-**Who participates?** The members of an individual team.
+**Who participates?** All members of our product engineering teams.
+Backlog owners will hold "office hours," being available to consult and answer questions if needed.

-**When does this meeting happen?** The day before the end of the sprint.
+**When does this meeting happen?** Towards the end but at least one day before the last day of the sprint.

 ### Team retrospective

 The team retrospective is a meeting held at the end of a sprint used to discuss what went well during the previous sprint cycle and what can be improved for the next sprint.
 In more detail, during this meeting each team will:

 * discuss any opportunities for improvement mentioned during the sprint
 * discuss any other problems or opportunities for improvement